All Original. This phrase is often used at online auctions and other doll websites to describe a particular doll.

 Silver Label™ Collection

-Silver Label™ Collection dolls are sequentially numbered editions of 25,000 or less worldwide for each doll.*****
+Silver Label™ Collection dolls are produced in quantities limited to 25,000 or less worldwide for each doll.*****

 Celebrity (Elizabeth Taylor, Elvis, etc.) and/or character (Lucille Ball as Lucy Ricardo) collectible dolls.